-After seeing so many cool wintery animations on Instagram over the past few weeks, I just HAD to figure out how to add snow to a photo for myself—but since I’m not the savviest when it comes to Photoshop, I searched for an app that could create the effect for me…and I’m sharing my find with you guys.
+After seeing so many cool wintery animations on Instagram, I just HAD to figure out how to add snow to a photo for myself—but since I’m not the savviest when it comes to Photoshop, I searched for an app that could create the effect for me…and I’m sharing my find with you guys.

 Now that I know how to do it, I can tell that you that it’s the easiest thing ever.
 I mean, check out my results.
 I’m so glad I wasted hours of my time researching so you don’t have to!